 - Have something clean ready to collect the milk in.

-- Some mothers find gently massaging their breasts before expressing helps their milk to let down.
+- Some find gently massaging their breasts before expressing helps their milk to let down.

 - Cup your breast with one hand then, with your other hand, form a "C" shape with your forefinger and thumb.

 - Squeeze gently, keeping your finger and thumb a few centimetres away from your nipple, just outside the darker area around it (areola).
 Do not squeeze the nipple itself as you could make it sore.
 This should not hurt.

 - Release the pressure, then repeat, building up a rhythm.
 Try not to slide your fingers over the skin.

 - Drops should start to appear, and then your milk usually starts to flow.

 - If no drops appear, try moving your finger and thumb slightly, but still avoid squeezing the darker area near your nipple.

 - When the flow slows down, move your fingers round to a different section of your breast, and repeat.